phenpessoa/br/README.md

 # br

-This project is very early stage and still wip.
-Do not use it in production.
+**Note: This project is currently in its early stages and is a work in progress (WIP).
+Please refrain from using it in a production environment.
+The API is subject to change without prior notice until the release of v1.0.0.**

-The API may change at anytime before v1.0.0.
+## Goal

-The goal to this project is to provide a high performance go library to work with Brazilian documents.
+The aim of this project is to develop a high-performance Go library tailored for handling Brazilian documents.